-- Florence Nightingale Middle School Gifted STEM Magnet Out of the 459 days of attendance and 0 days of absences sampled, we noted the following exception: - One (1) student was absent for a total of one (1) day, as evidenced by an absence note but was marked as present in the school's monthly attendance summary.
-The school updated MiSiS to reflect the student as absent subsequent to P2 reporting and subsequent to providing the SMASR.
-As MiSiS has been updated to reflect the correct attendance of the student, which will be included in the revised P2 to be submitted in the Fall of 2019, this will not lead to questioned costs. - Francisco Bravo Senior High Medical Magnet School Out of the 1,539 days of attendance and 25 days of absences sampled, we noted the following exception: - One (1) student was absent for a total of one (1) day, as evidenced by an absence note but was marked as present in the school's monthly attendance summary.
-The school updated MiSiS to reflect the student as absent subsequent to P2 reporting and subsequent to providing the SMASR.
-As MiSiS has been updated to reflect the correct attendance of the student, which will be included in the revised P2 to be submitted in the Fall of 2019, this will not lead to questioned costs. - Fries Avenue Elementary School Out of the 720 days of attendance and 11 days of absences sampled, we noted the following exception: - One (1) student was absent for a total of one (1) day, as evidenced by an absence note but was marked as present in the school's monthly attendance summary.
-The school updated MiSiS to reflect the student as absent subsequent to P2 reporting and subsequent to providing the SMASR.
-As MiSiS has been updated to reflect the correct attendance of the student, which will be included in the revised P2 to be submitted in the Fall of 2019, this will not lead to questioned costs. - Manhattan Place Elementary School Out of the 854 days of attendance and 24 days of absences sampled, we noted the following exception: - One (1) student was absent for a total of one (1) day, as evidenced by an absence note but was recorded as present in the school's monthly attendance summary. - Menlo Avenue Elementary School Out of the 1,152 days of attendance and 31 days of absences sampled, we noted the following exceptions: - One (1) student was absent for a total of one (1) day, as evidenced by an absence note but was recorded as present in the school's monthly attendance summary. - We identified three (3) absence notes which were not dated.
-As such we were unable to perform procedures over the notes.
-We were unable to determine if there is any questioned cost.. - Middle College High School Out of the 1,298 days of attendance and 21 days of absences sampled, we noted the following exceptions: - Two (2) students were absent for a total of two (2) days, as evidenced by the absence notes but were marked as present in the school's monthly attendance summary.
-The school updated MiSiS to reflect the students as absent subsequent to P2 reporting and subsequent to providing the SMASRs.
-As MiSiS has been updated to reflect the correct attendance of the students, which will be included in the revised P2 to be submitted in the Fall of 2019, these will not lead to questioned costs.
+- Liberty Boulevard Elementary School Out of the 904 days of attendance and 86 days of absences sampled, we noted the following exception: - One (1) student was absent for a total of one (1) day, as evidenced by an absence note but was recorded as present in the SMASR. - Loren Miller Elementary School Out of the 2,612 days of attendance and 83 days of absences sampled, we noted the following exceptions: - One (1) student was absent for a total of five (5) days, as evidenced by an absence note but was recorded as present in the SMASR. - We identified one (1) absence note which was not dated.
+As such, we were unable to perform procedures over the absence notes and unable to determine the existence of questioned costs. - Luther Burbank Arts/Technology/Community Magnet Middle School Out of the 1,229 days of attendance and 43 days of absences sampled, we noted the following exception: - One (1) student was absent for a total of one (1) day, as evidenced by an absence note but was recorded as present in the SMASR. - Manual Arts College Preparatory Magnet Senior High School Out of the 1,284 days of attendance and 30 days of absences sampled, we noted the following exceptions: - Two (2) students were absent for a total of two (2) days, as evidenced by an absence note but were recorded as present in the SMASR. - One (1) student was absent for a total of one (1) day, as evidenced by an absence note but was marked as present in the SMASR.
+The school updated MiSiS to reflect the student as absent prior to P2 reporting but subsequent to providing the SMASR.
+As MiSiS has been updated to reflect the correct attendance of the student prior to P2 reporting, this does not lead to questioned costs. - Marianna Avenue Elementary School Out of the 1,610 days of attendance and 51 days of absences sampled, we noted the following exception: - One (1) student was absent for a total of one (1) day, as evidenced by an absence note but was recorded as present in the SMASR. - Miles Avenue Elementary School Out of the 430 days of attendance and 24 days of absences sampled, we noted the following exception: - One (1) student was absent for a total of one (1) day, as evidenced by an absence note but was marked as present in the SMASR.
+The school updated MiSiS to reflect the student as absent prior to P2 reporting but subsequent to providing the SMASR.
+As MiSiS has been updated to reflect the correct attendance of the student prior to P2 reporting, this does not lead to questioned costs.